josefnpat/LD39/readme.md

 Aces are low.

 If you land on a face card, you must discard a card.
 If that card is a face card, you draw two cards and activate the face card's suit twice.

+## Build

+1. Run love (0.10.2) against the src folder, which builds the cards in your save directory.
+2. Move the cards to build/cards/
+3. run build/montage.sh from the build folder
+4. output-*.png is what you're looking for

 ## Credits